Contract Design Beyond Hidden-Actions

-However, if the principal is allowed to condition payment on the event of an inspection, she could easily extract the entire welfare by inspecting the welfare-maximizing action $i^*=\arg\max_{i} f(i)-c(i)$ with a very low probability $\varepsilon$, and paying the agent $\frac{c(i^*)}{\varepsilon}$ only if this action is actually inspected.
+\paragraph{Contracts with Inspection Schemes.} In this work, we relax the hidden-action postulate by allowing the principal to inspect the actions taken by the agent, incurring an inspection cost.
+We focus on natural contracts, where the principal must commit to a payment and inspection distribution in advance and is only permitted to withhold payment if the agent is caught not performing the desired action.\footnote{If the principal is allowed to condition payment on the event of an inspection, she could easily extract the entire welfare by inspecting the welfare-maximizing action $i^*=\arg\max_{i} f(i)-c(i)$ with a very low probability $\varepsilon$, and paying the agent $\frac{c(i^*)}{\varepsilon}$ only if this action is actually inspected.
 The agent is incentivized to select action $i^*$ since the utility from it is non-negative, and all other actions lead to receiving a payment of $0$.
 The principal's utility is then $f(i^*)-c(i^*) -\varepsilon \cdot v(i^*)$, where $v(i^*)$ is the cost of inspecting action $i^*$.
-When $\varepsilon\rightarrow 0$, then this utility converges to the maximum social welfare of the problem.
-This solution concept would be not only trivial but also not very useful in practice since it uses that the agent is willing to accept a payment just in an arbitrarily small probability.
-Therefore, we focus on natural contracts, where the principal must commit to a payment and inspection distribution in advance and is only permitted to withhold payment if the agent is caught not performing the desired action.
+When $\varepsilon\rightarrow 0$, then this utility converges to the maximum social welfare of the instance.
+This solution concept would be not only mathematically trivial but also not very useful in practice since it uses that the agent is willing to accept a payment just in an arbitrarily small probability and being paid in cases that are fully controlled by the principal.}